Table of Contents

 Professional Blackwell.
 The RTX PRO 6000 Blackwell (96 GB GDDR7 ECC) is now shipping.
 It's the first workstation GPU with 96 GB of memory, enough to run LLaMA 3.3 70B at full FP16 precision on a single card.
 For users who can't afford the quality trade-offs of quantization, this is the card.

 Enterprise Blackwell.
 The B200 (192 GB HBM3e) and B300 (288 GB HBM3e) are available through BIZON and other system integrators.
 The B300 started shipping in January 2026.
+In BIZON lab testing, our water-cooled 8x B200 and B300 SXM configurations sustain full boost clocks at 100% load across multi-day training runs, which is where air-cooled reference designs throttle hardest.
 The H200 (141 GB HBM3e) remains in production and is still the most widely deployed enterprise LLM GPU globally.
 It will continue to be supported alongside Blackwell for years.

 | GPU | VRAM | Est. Price | Best For |